 Q: What is an ultra-high speed network?

-A: An Internet service offering speeds up to 100 times faster than typically available.
-In technical terms, the NCNGN effort seeks plans for 100 mbps wireless up to 1 gigabit or higher wired, symmetric service.
+A: In technical terms, the NCNGN effort seeks plans for 100 mbps wireless up to 1 gigabit or higher wired, symmetric service.
 Symmetric means same speed for upload and download.

 Q: How fast is a gigabit?